Sun Protection Resource Center

 Ideally, parents should avoid exposing babies younger than 6 months to the sun’s rays.

 The best way to protect infants from the sun is to keep them in the shade as much as possible, in addition to dressing them in long sleeves, pants, a wide-brimmed hat, and sunglasses.
 If you can’t find shade, create your own using an umbrella, canopy, or the hood of a stroller.
 Make sure they do not get overheated and that they drink plenty of fluids.
-If your baby is fussy, is crying excessively or has redness on any exposed skin, take him or her indoors.
+If your baby is fussy, crying excessively, or has redness on any exposed skin, take him or her indoors.

 Can I use the sunscreen I bought last summer, or do I need to purchase a new bottle each year?
 Does it lose its strength?

 Dermatologists recommend using sunscreen on all skin not covered by clothing every day when you are outside, not just during the summer.
 If you are using sunscreen every day and in the correct amount, a bottle should not last long.
 If you find a bottle of sunscreen that you have not used for some time, here are some guidelines you can follow:

 The FDA requires that all sunscreens retain their original strength for at least three years.